gents83/INOX/docs/src/features.md

 - [x] Continous integration and build support using Github Actions

 TODO:
-- [ ] NRG Window should not block Blender usage
+- [ ] NRG <-> Blender communication through TCP connection
 - [ ] Create custom Logic Nodes editor in _**Blender**_ (in progress)
 - [ ] Integrate PBR rendering
+- [ ] Possibility to run Phases in parallel when not dependent
 - [ ] Quick example of game
 - [ ] Integrate raw-window-handle as optional feature
 - [ ] Integrate wgpu as optional feature